AndrewSales/XQS/README.md

 When using an XSLT implementation, a rule's `context` attribute with an XPath such as `foo` will match any instance of that element in the document being validated, and the rule is said to "fire".

-The key difference with XQS is that it evaluates these XPaths _in the context of the document root_, so `foo` will only match **if it is the root element**.
+The key difference with XQS is that it evaluates these XPaths _in the context of the document root_, so the expression `foo` will only match **if it is the root element**.

 To address this, XPaths should be changed as appropriate, e.g. to `//foo`, which will ensure that the element would be matched anywhere in the document.